Alice Reyes: Alice Reyes Dance Philippines

-Alice Reyes Dance Philippines (ARDP) is the newest and most exciting addition to the Filipino dance scene.
-Founded by National Artist for Dance, Alice Reyes, the company focuses on dance education, mentoring, and creating new generations of Filipino dancers and choreographers, as well as showcasing an intangible heritage that every Filipino can be proud of, the astounding breadth of Filipino Works by National Artists and the top Filipino choreographers from 1969 on to today.
+Alice Reyes Dance Philippines (ARDP) is a dance company founded by Reyes.
+Founded by National Artist for Dance, Alice Reyes, the company focuses on dance education, mentoring, and creating new generations of Filipino dancers and choreographers, as well as presenting works by National Artists and notable Filipino choreographers spanning from 1969 to the present.

 The company presented educational and production projects to the Cultural Center of the Philippines and collaborated with the CCP Arts Education Department.
 This resulted in over 2,500 classes taught and more than 40 extensive educational materials on the field of dance covering Classical Ballet, Modern and Contemporary Dance, Jazz, and Hip Hop.

 A part of the CCP’s Professional Artist Support Program (PASP), the company, along with regional participants under their tutelage, created educational content and new choreographic works, including Erl Sorilla’s “Ghostlight” (2020), Ronelson Yadao’s “Ang Kabaligtaran ng Gunaw” (2021), “Tuloy ang Pasko” (2020) in collaboration with National Artist for Music Ryan Cayabyab, and “Visayan Suite of Dances” (2022) with a grant from the National Commission for Culture and the Arts.

 In 2022, ARDP and the PASP have partnered to present PULSO PILIPINAS I, together with guest artists from the regions, and three other productions: PULSO PILIPINAS II: ALAY nina ALICE at AGNES, PREMIERES AND ENCORES and PUSO NG PASKO.

-For 2023, ARDP celebrated the best of Filipino talents.
+In 2023, ARDP continued its dance education and production programs.

 ARDP opened 2024 with a rerun of Alice Reyes’ RAMA, HARI.
 The production will also have a National Tour with performances in Dumaguete and Bacolod.
 The company also premieres a brand new work for Children’s Theater, Erl Sorilla’s MGA KWENTO NI JUAN TAMAD and caps off the year with a National Tour of ARDP’s acclaimed Filipino Christmas Classic, PUSO NG PASKO.